nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 - If an ui action, causes an api call or the UI state change, then wait for that api call to complete or the UI state to change.
 - What to wait out can be situation specific, but in general, is best to wait for the final state to be reached, i.e. in the case of creating filter, while it seems like waiting for the filter api to complete is enough, but after its return the table rows are reloaded and the UI state changes, so its better to wait for the table rows to be reloaded.

+## Accessing playwright report in the CI

+- Open `Summary` tab in the CI workflow in github actions.
+- Scroll down to `Artifacts` section.
+- Access reports which suffixed with the db type and shard number(corresponding to the CI workerflow name). i.e `playwright-report-mysql-2` is for `playwright-mysql-2` workflow.
+- Download it and run `npm install -D @playwright/test && npx playwright show-report ./` inside the downloaded folder.